Landslide: Shallow and deep-seated landslides

+Slope failure mechanisms often contain large uncertainties and could be significantly affected by heterogeneity of soil properties.
 A landslide in which the sliding surface is located within the soil mantle or weathered bedrock (typically to a depth from few decimeters to some meters) is called a shallow landslide.
 Debris slides and debris flows are usually shallow.
 Shallow landslides can often happen in areas that have slopes with high permeable soils on top of low permeable soils.
 The low permeable soil traps the water in the shallower soil generating high water pressures.
 As the top soil is filled with water, it can become unstable and slide downslope.

 Deep-seated landslides are those in which the sliding surface is mostly deeply located, for instance well below the maximum rooting depth of trees.
 They usually involve deep regolith, weathered rock, and/or bedrock and include large slope failures associated with translational, rotational, or complex movements.
 They tend to form along a plane of weakness such as a fault or bedding plane.
 They can be visually identified by concave scarps at the top and steep areas at the toe.
 Deep-seated landslides also shape landscapes over geological timescales and produce sediment that strongly alters the course of fluvial streams.